Early Talent

 Are you passionate about driving diversity, equity and inclusion initiatives?
 Do you want to gain hands on experience leading key HR activities from a wide range of business areas?
 If you would like to build your confidence in thinking strategically, and to help manage the needs of our colleagues, then our Human Resources Graduate programme might be right up your street.

-Over the two years, you’ll gain the knowledge, skills and experiences you’ll need to become a leading HR professional, by offering specialist advice to managers from all areas of our business.
+Over the 2 years, you’ll gain the knowledge, skills and experience you need to become a leading HR professional, and able to offer specialist advice across all areas of our business.

 What can the programme teach you?